 Nevertheless, if a place is busy, it’s obviously polite to make space for others if you’re not consuming anything.

-As with everything in life, there are some exceptions to the rules, but the above is more or less how it all works in Vienna.
+As with everything in life, there are always exceptions to the rules, but the above is more or less how it all works in Vienna.

 Enjoy your meal.
 (Or coffee.)